tamilselvan-lws/Documents/Litespeed Web Server.md

 You can look around the example website to explore the features offered by the web server.

-To see the GUI-based Admin Panel, access port **7080**:
+To see the GUI-based Admin Panel, access port <code>7080</code>:

 ```
 http://your_server_ip:7080
 ```
 You will likely see a page warning you that the SSL certificate from the server cannot be validated.
 Because this is a self-signed certificate, this message is expected.
 Click through the available options to proceed to the site.
-In Chrome, you must click **Advanced** and then **Proceed to…**.
+In Chrome, you must click <code>Advanced</code> and then <code>Proceed to…</code> .

 You will be prompted to enter the administrative username and password that you selected with the admpass.sh script in the previous step: